CNP-CIIMAR/FAALPred/utilities/README.md

       ```bash
       pip install [package_name]
       ```

-# usage:
+# Usage:
-  description: >
+  Description: >
     The script filters sequences in an input FASTA file based on a list of sequence IDs provided.
 You can choose to either keep only the specified sequences or exclude them from the output.

-  command:
+  Command:
     ```bash
     python3 filter_fasta.py <input_fasta> <output_fasta> <ids_file> (--keep | --exclude)
     ```

-  arguments:
+  Arguments:
     - `<input_fasta>`:
-        description: "Path to the input FASTA file containing sequences to be filtered."
+        Description: "Path to the input FASTA file containing sequences to be filtered."
-        example: "data/input_sequences.fasta"
+        Example: "data/input_sequences.fasta"
     - `<output_fasta>`:
-        description: "Path to the output FASTA file where filtered sequences will be saved."
+        Description: "Path to the output FASTA file where filtered sequences will be saved."
-        example: "results/filtered_sequences.fasta"
+        Example: "results/filtered_sequences.fasta"
     - `<ids_file>`:
-        description: "Path to the file containing sequence IDs to keep or exclude.
+        Description: "Path to the file containing sequence IDs to keep or exclude.
 Each ID should be on a separate line."
-        example: "data/sequence_ids.txt"
+        Example: "data/sequence_ids.txt"
     - `--keep`:
-        description: "Keep only the sequences with IDs specified in the IDs file."
+        Description: "Keep only the sequences with IDs specified in the IDs file."
     - `--exclude`:
-        description: "Exclude the sequences with IDs specified in the IDs file."
+        Description: "Exclude the sequences with IDs specified in the IDs file."

-#  example:
+# Example:
     ```bash
     python3 filter_fasta.py data/input_sequences.fasta results/kept_sequences.fasta data/sequence_ids.txt --keep
     ```
     ```bash
     python3 filter_fasta.py data/input_sequences.fasta results/excluded_sequences.fasta data/sequence_ids.txt --exclude
     ```

-# arguments_details:
+# Arguments Details:
   input_fasta:
     - Ensure the input file is in proper FASTA format.
     - Supports large FASTA files efficiently using Biopython's SeqIO.